tsajay/CarND-Behavioral-Cloning-P3/writeup_template.md

 After the collection process, I had 69K training images and close to 90K total images, 20% of which were used for validation.

+Here's a video of the car driving autonomously for more than a lap.

+![Video of the car driving autonomously][video.mp4]